 Special purpose scope

-- undertake a period of post-graduate training with the purpose of gaining experience and skills that you will use to provide healthcare in your home country.
+- undertake postgraduate training to gain experience and skills that you will use to provide healthcare in your home country (up to two years)

-- work as a locum tenens, in a specialist post for up to 12 months
+- work as a locum tenens in a specialist post (up to 12 months)

 - work in a pandemic or disaster

-- provide teleradiology services to New Zealand patients, for up to 12 months.
+- provide teleradiology services to New Zealand patients (up to 12 months).

 Registration within a special purpose scope of practice is not permanent and does not lead to registration within a general or vocational scope.
 If you want long-term work in New Zealand or want to return to practise in the future, you can look at pathways to general or vocational registration.
 Our self assessment tool will help you determine the most appropriate form of registration to apply for.